Harishik-ram/Movie-website/README.md

 Movie Website(moviear) :
-A modern and responsive movie discovery website built using React It fetches live movie data from The Moviwe Database(TMDB) API, featuring trending and popular films with a clean UI.
+A modern and responsive movie discovery website built using React It fetches live movie data from The Movie Database(TMDB) API, featuring trending and popular films with a clean UI.

 Key Features :